Beaches To Visit On Your Disney Vacation

 You might not have known that there are many beaches within an hour or so of Walt Disney World.
 If you live in a landlocked area where your kids have never seen the ocean in person, it’s worth a trip to Daytona Beach, Cocoa Beach, or the St. Petersburg/Clearwater area for a day of fun and sun.
 Here are just a few of the family beach options within a reasonable distance of Disney:

 Daytona Beach combines endless sandy shores with a variety of fun family activities.
 Some beach areas allow you to drive out onto the sand, while there are other spots for foot traffic only.
 If you have smaller kids, opt for the areas where cars are banned.
-If you have older kids and teens, they’ll love easy access to activities like kayaking and parasailing.
+If you have older kids and teens, they’ll love the easy access to activities like kayaking and parasailing.

 There are several park areas along the beach with facilities like picnic areas and restrooms, which make them a perfect spot for your family to settle in for their beach day.
 They include Lighthouse Point Park and Smyrna Dunes Park, two spots on opposite sites of Ponce Inlet.
-The Joyland Amusement Center and Snack Bar is located on the boardwalk, with rides, an arcade, go karts and lots of other options if the kids get tired of swimming.
+The Joyland Amusement Center and Snack Bar are located on the boardwalk, with rides, an arcade, go-karts, and lots of other options if the kids get tired of swimming.
 The wide range of activities makes Daytona a great spot to spend the entire day, on into the evening.

 Cocoa Beach has some great beaches, as well as spots where you can watch for manatees from the shore.
 One of the most popular beaches in this area is Jetty Park, which has a playground and restroom facilities.
 Your kids can wave to the cruise ships that pass the park as they head out to sea.